omagerio/php-api-minimal/README.md

 ## Usage
 - Clone or copy the repository
 - Copy the "api" folder inside a folder reachable by the internet
-- Edit the api.php script by defining your custom logic. `$request` contains the request's parameters. `$response` is the object returned to the clients.
+- Create new handlers inside the "handlers" folder (you can start from the main.php script).
+Script inside this folder are included automatically.
+Define your custom logic here: `$request` contains the request's parameters. `$response` is the object returned to the clients.
 - (Optional) Edit the `inc/config.php` script by adding your database connection.
 Update the `env.php` script accordingly (copy from `env.php.example`)
-- Send GET or POST requests to `yourdomain.com/api/api.php`
+- Send GET or POST requests to `yourdomain.com/api/`

 ## Client Example
 Take a look at `client-examples/javascript.html` to see an example of JavaScript usage.